 - 3 tsp. ground black pepper

-- 1 bottle Shiner Bohemian Black Lager (or other dark beer)
+- 1 bottle dark beer (I used Shiner Bohemian Black Lager)

 - Choose the "Sauté" setting on the Instant Pot and let it heat up.
 Cook the ground beef until it is no longer pink.
-Shut off the Instant Pot, remove the pot from inside and drain the fat from the beef.
+Shut the Instant Pot off, remove the pot from inside and drain the fat from the beef.

 - Put the pot back inside and again choose "sauté".
 Add canola oil, peppers, onions, garlic, celery, chili powder, cumin, salt and pepper to the beef.
 Sauté the vegetables for a few minutes, just until they begin to brown.
 Press "cancel" to shut off sauté function.

 - Add the tomatoes, beans and beer.
 Put lid on, make sure that the lever is set to "sealing" and press "manual".
 Set timer to 30 minutes.

 - The pressure will automatically reduce on its own after the cooking time has finished.
 To speed up the process, move the lever to "venting".
 Use a kitchen towel to protect your hand from the steam, if you are concerned you might get burned.